SannyShankaran/SannyShankaran/README.md

 - 👋 Hi, I’m @SannyShankaran
 - 👀 I’m interested in learning new things in Data Science
-- 🌱 I’m currently learning ABC'S of Generative AI
+- 🌱 I’m currently learning ABC'S of MLOps & Generative AI
 - 💞️ I’m looking to collaborate on any project that involves Neural Network or MLOps
 - 📫 How to reach me - https://x.com/sannyshankaran
 - 😄 Pronouns: he/him